BlackWolfy007/Pong-GLFW/README.md

 # PongGraphics
-You can compile the game with ./Makefile/Mac_Os/Makefile on Mac OS and ./Makefile/Windows/Makefile.bat on Windows.
-To compile the game you should have gcc compiler.
+You can compile the game with ./Makefile/Makefile.bat on Windows or with use Visual Studio 2022.
+To compile the game with Makefile.bat you should have gcc compiler.